-The Ferré/Marquet Vaccine Research Center at Pitzer College, launched in 2008, will help develop cost-effective vaccine production and address urgent health issues in southern Africa.
-The Center gathers faculty, students and local community members who perform cutting edge bioscience research to improve healthcare in developing countries.
+The Ferré/Marquet Vaccine Research Center at Pitzer College develops low-cost vaccines to address urgent animal health and human welfare issues in Southern Africa.
+Through the center, Pitzer faculty, students and local community members conduct cutting-edge bioscience research to help combat devastating diseases in developing countries.

 The Pilot Project

 The Vaccine Development Institute’s pilot project is engineering a low-cost vaccine against Lumpy Skin Disease (LSD).
 Comparable to foot-and-mouth disease, LSD debilitates and often kills cattle, causing severe nutritional and economic losses for the people of Botswana and other countries in Southern Africa.

 Through the Vaccine Development Institute, approximately 50 vaccine candidates have been produced, and the top five vaccine candidates have been tested in guinea pigs.
 These candidates successfully produced high levels of disease-specific antibodies against the LSD virus.
 Clinical trials in cattle began in Botswana in July 2015.

 The Vaccine Development Institute is working with commercial biotech firms to move its pilot project into large-scale production of an LSD vaccine.
 With sufficient funding, the institute and its partners in Botswana could have a fully-functioning production facility by 2018.